Vanderbilt University Medical Center: Transgender clinic

 VUMC opened a transgender clinic in 2018.
 Among its treatments, it averaged five gender-affirming surgeries per year to minors over the age of 16 with parental consent since 2018, with none of those patients receiving genital surgery.

 In September 2022, right-wing political commentator Matt Walsh made accusations against VUMC and the clinic.
 Walsh said on his show that VUMC doctors "castrate", "drug and mutilate" children.
 He said on Twitter that VUMC considered gender-affirming care a "money-maker", that it threatened "consequences" for medical staff who declined to provide care, and that it tried to "enforce compliance" from hesitant parents of transgender youth.
 Walsh criticized VUMC's "trans buddies" program and called its patient advocates "trans activists".
 Walsh tweeted about meeting with Tennessee lawmakers on a bill to shut down the clinic.
 In response, VUMC said that Walsh had "misrepresent[ed] facts about the care the Medical Center provides to transgender patients" and said that "We have been and will continue to be committed to providing family-centered care to all adolescents in compliance with state law and in line with professional practice standards and guidance established by medical specialty societies".
 The VUMC also removed the webpage for its transgender clinic, and its clinic moved from in-person to telehealth.
 VUMC reported harassment and threats against its staff, and there were calls for murders and arrests of VUMC doctors in far-right groups on Reddit and 4chan.
+The New Republic described the accusations made by Walsh as "cherry-picking informational content" and noted that Walsh had singled out doctors by name.

 Speaker of the Tennessee House of Representatives Cameron Sexton, a Republican, said that "Your biological sex at birth is your identity", and promised to pass legislation that would ban gender-affirming healthcare for minors.
 Republican Governor of Tennessee Bill Lee requested an investigation into the hospital.
 Jace Wilder, Education Manager of the Tennessee Equality Project, said that "They are using trans kids as political pawns.
 They're saying this is going to protect kids, but this is going to further perpetuate violence."

 On October 7, 2022, VUMC announced that it would pause gender-affirming surgeries for minors and review its practices.
 In response, Tennessee House majority leader William Lamberth, a Republican, said that "This is a win for the safety of our children, but we're committed to ensuring this never happens in Tennessee again".

+In June 2023, the Attorney General's office mandated that the VUMC turn over the medical records of all of its transgender patients.
+The VUMC complied.
+Some of the patients filed a lawsuit, citing privacy concerns and said that "the hospital waited months before telling patients their medical information was shared".